-Choosing 30th October as their wedding date, Craig and Tasha opted for a spellbinding Halloween wedding that brought out their characters perfectly!
+Choosing 30th October as their wedding date, Craig and Tasha opted for a spellbinding Halloween themed wedding that brought out their personalities perfectly!

-Their wedding was adorned with personal touches.
-Original, creative and fun… exactly how a wedding should be!
+The wedding included so many personal touches.
+Original, creative and fun – exactly how a wedding should be!

-If your wedding is on or near Halloween, you can embrace the holiday and take inspiration from a couple who certainly got it right!
+If you have decided on a Halloween wedding, embrace the holiday and take inspiration from a couple who certainly got it right!

-Take a look at their day for all of the best Halloween wedding ideas – here’s an inside look into one of the most creative weddings I have ever been to.
+Here is an inside look into one of the most creative weddings I have seen.

 The couple chose Llwyn Country House for their wedding venue.
-Tasha always found the venue spooky, frequenting the then-derelict building during her childhood, playing in the rumoured-to-be-haunted grounds.
+Tasha always found the place spooky, visiting the then-derelict house during her childhood.

-She even fell through the roof of one of the outbuildings!
-Even so, she has fond memories and just knew the Victorian house would provide the perfect setting for her Halloween themed wedding.
+Playing in the rumoured-to-be-haunted grounds, Tasha fell through the roof of one of the outbuildings!
+Even so, she has fond memories and just knew it would be the perfect setting for her Halloween wedding.

-Although it has undergone a beautiful refurbishment, at the time of their wedding the décor at Llwyn Country House was dated – and that’s exactly why they chose it!
+Although it has undergone a beautiful refurbishment, at the time, the décor at Llwyn Country House looked dated.
+And that is the reason why they chose it!

-The couple wanted their venue to look like you had stepped into a witches cottage; with a warm and inviting atmosphere, and a Victorian séance glow with styled furnishings to complement their theme.
+The couple wanted their venue to look like you stepped into a witches cottage, with a warm and inviting atmosphere.

-They wanted a homely and traditional vibe with hints of an apothecary, so they took full advantage of the amazing period fireplaces.
+They wanted a homely and traditional look with hints of an apothecary, so they took full advantage of the period fireplaces.

 A small and relaxed wooded area with fallen leaves set the ideal backdrop for guests arriving.
 Just look at those gorgeous autumnal colours!

-Just because a wedding is Halloween themed does not mean the wedding dress has to be a costume.
-I was so happy to see Tasha stayed traditional; wearing a beautiful vintage lace dress.
+Just because a wedding is Halloween themed does not mean the wedding dress should be a costume.
+I was so happy to see Tasha stayed traditional, wearing a beautiful vintage lace dress.

-I think everybody expected her to wear a gothic black gown because of the theme, but she stayed true to her bridal vision and looked simply stunning!
+I think everybody expected her to wear a gothic black gown.
+She stayed true to her bridal vision and looked simply stunning!

-She walked down the aisle wearing a black velvet cape to an instrumental version of 50’s icon Elvis Presley’s Can’t Help Falling In Love.
+She walked down the aisle to an instrumental version of 1950s icon Elvis Presley’s Can’t Help Falling In Love.
 A subtle nod to a meaningful song Craig had shared with Tasha early on in the relationship.

-Guests immediately saw the black cape, so was surprised when they realised she was actually wearing a beautiful 50’s inspired lace wedding dress from Honeypie Boutique.
-The dress showed a subtle Halloween flair with a red tulle underskirt and a black lace sash.
+She covered her dress with a velvet cape.
+Underneath, Tasha was wearing a beautiful 1950s inspired lace wedding dress from Honeypie Boutique.
+The dress had a subtle Halloween twist with a red tulle underskirt and black lace sash.

-Tasha’s friend Jess kindly gifted the bridal party with a 1950’s inspired makeover.
-Her makeup artist captured the vintage beauty trend perfectly with a heavy, flawless yet natural-looking complexion, winged eyeliner and full lips.
+Tasha’s friend Jess kindly gifted the bridal party with a makeover.
+Jess captured the vintage beauty trend perfectly.
+Heavy, flawless yet natural-looking complexion, winged eyeliner and full lips.

-Tasha’s friend Tara & Co had recently trained in pin up hair.
-She created some wonderful styles for both the bride and the maids of honour which fitted perfectly with the 50’s and rockabilly theme.
+Tasha’s friend Tara & Co had recently trained in pin up hairstyles.
+She created gorgeous designs for the bridal party.
+It fitted perfectly with the 1950s and rockabilly styles.

-Tasha’s pin-curl hairstyle was accessorised with a 1950’s style birdcage veil made by Rhapsody by Ceri Baker.
-As Rhapsody offers hand-made headpieces they were able to sew on the skull detail as well as accessorise the back of her shoes with skulls, beads and other embellishments.
+The Bride accessorised her pin-curl hairstyle with a birdcage veil, made by Rhapsody by Ceri Baker.
+Rhapsody offers hand-made headpieces, so they were able to sew on the skull detail.
+They also accessorised the back of her shoes with skulls, beads and other embellishments.

-Craig arrived in style – and in keeping with the vintage theme he travelled in a true classic; a red Cadillac hired from Gary Morgan – Live The Dream.
+Craig arrived in style and keeping with the vintage theme.
+He travelled in a true classic; a red Cadillac hired from Gary Morgan – Live The Dream.

 He wore a grey wool morning coat from Slater Menswear and completed his look with a vintage steampunk pocket watch.

-They chose a black and red colour palette as it fit with both Halloween and with the rockabilly fashion.
+They wore a black and red colour palette as it fits perfectly with both Halloween and rockabilly fashion.

-The maids of honour both carried the rockabilly look perfectly with full skirts and T-bar Mary Janes from Banned Retro.
+The maids of honour wore full skirts and T-bar Mary Janes from Banned Retro.